This Disney mom has had enough.

 Throughout history, God has shown us His presence through the love and unity that can follow tragedy.
 Romans 12:21 reminds us, “Do not be overcome by evil, but overcome evil with good.”
 You can help your kids connect this biblical worldview as they process worldwide, nationwide, community-wide and family tragedies.

 As you’re taking time to help your family, don’t forget to deal with your own emotions and struggles, too.
-For parenting kids directly impacted by tragedy, check out our Facing Tragedy section.
+For more resources to help kids process tragic news and families directly impacted by tragedy, check out our Facing Tragedy section.